-Effectiveness: To be determined.
-The goal is the achieve Outcome Level 4 - Reducing Loads from Sources.
+Effectiveness: Waste is being disposed of properly thus Outcome Level 4 - Reducing Loads from Sources, has been achieved.

 1.g.
 Identify areas within the City with repeated illegal dumping incidences for distribution to first responders and clean up crews by December 31 (2004).